systemslab/popper-paper/paper/paper.md

 @dolfi_model_2014].
 However, this only considers automating the generation of the article in its final format (usually PDF).
-While this is useful, here we make the distinction between changing the prose of the pape, changing the parameters of the experiment (both its components and its configuration), as well as storing the experiment results.
+While this is useful, here we make the distinction between changing the prose of the paper, changing the parameters of the experiment (both its components and its configuration), as well as storing the experiment results.